CMU-18739L-S15/18739L-s15-coursedocs/README.md

   * _2/15_ noon: CTF problem 1 proposal due.
 Note this is not a class day.
   * 2/16.
 CTF problem 1 proposal discussion in class.
   * 2/18.
-Microcorruption due.
-Start on IO.
+Microcorruption due.  ~~Start on IO.~~
   * 2/23.
-Wargame walkthroughs.
-CTF problem 1 code due.
+Wargame walkthroughs.  ~~CTF problem 1 code due.~~
-  * 2/25.
-CTF problem 1 play-through in class.
+  * 2/25. ~~CTF problem 1 play-through in class.
 If you don't have code that builds and integrate, you will get a zero!
-You have been warned.
+You have been warned.~~ Walkthroughs
   * 2/27 - 3/1: Boston Key Party Party.
 We will reserve a room, and get food.
 10 hours total of time.
 There will be a log.
 Scouts honor.
   * 3/2.
 Boston Key Party Review.
+  * 3/3.
+CTF Problem 1 due by 12:00pm.
   * 3/4.
-IO due.
-Note research problem proposals and CTF problem proposal 2 and research project proposal due.
+Class CTF Play Test. ~~IO due.
+Note research problem proposals and CTF problem proposal 2 and research project proposal due.~~

 **At this point, you will have completed a large portion of picoctf,
     microcorruption, and IO.
 You will have also done one real ctf.
 You